Lmy271828/DAPR-Analysis-System/DAPR-agent/README.md

 ## 🙏 致谢

-- Qwen3-VL by Alibaba Cloud
+- kimi-k2.5 by Moonshot AI
 - FLUX.2 by Black Forest Labs
 - ComfyUI by comfyanonymous